longcw/faster_rcnn_pytorch/README.md

 Then you can set some hyper-parameters in `train.py` and training parameters in the `.yml` file.

+Now I got a 0.661 mAP on VOC07 while the origin paper got a 0.699 mAP.
 You may need to tune the loss function defined in `faster_rcnn/faster_rcnn.py` by yourself.

 ### Training with TensorBoard